qaware/qaware-blog-source/content/posts/java-service-queues.md

 - If the request rate is fairly static: 50% or less of the thread pool size
 - For bursty loads: Choose a number based on average number of threads in use and the processing time of each request and the size and frequency of bursts.

-In no line of the book do they mention unbounded queues.
+That are reasonable suggestions.
+Unbounded queues are not mentioned at all.
+So the best default value is zero or 50% of the thread pool size.

-The worst recommendation I've come across is in the documentation of the [Quarkus](https://quarkus.io/) framework:
+The exact opposite recommendation I've come across is in the documentation of the [Quarkus](https://quarkus.io/) framework:
 {{< img src="/images/java-service-queues/quarkus_queue_suggestion.png" >}}

-The discrepancy between the Java Framework developers and Site Reliability Engineers is just 0 vs. infinite.
+The discrepancy between Site Reliability Engineers and the author of the Java Framework documentation is just 0 vs. infinite.
-They don't even try to give description of the parameter.
-As if everyone working with microservices is aware of the implications.

-Do framework developers even test their services in real-world conditions?
+Also no description of the parameter is given.

 You might think that web frameworks would have reasonable default settings in place and provide guidance for configuring services for production use.